JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/01-From-Either-to-Variant.md

 ## Updating Our Solution

-If we return to our solution from before and use `Variant` instead of `FruitGrouper`, here's what we get.
+If we return to our `FruitGrouper` solution from before and use `Variant` instead of `FruitGrouper`, here's what we get.

 Here's the list of run commands:
 - `showFruitVariant (injFruit Apple)`